CosmoLike/cocoa/README.md

 Users can now proceed to **step :two:**.

-> [!NOTE]
+> [!TIP]
-> *What if the user wants to clone the repository in development mode?*
-> Type the following command to clone the repository from the latest main commit.
+> If the user wants to clone the repository in development mode, type the following command to clone the repository from the latest main commit.
 >
 >     "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa